Israeli army reinforces in West Bank after synagogue shooting

 Violence in the West Bank surged after a spate of lethal attacks in Israel last year.
 The latest season of violence began under the previous coalition government and has continued under Netanyahu's right-wing administration, which includes parties that want to expand settlements in the West Bank.

-Before Friday's shooting, at least 30 Palestinians had been killed this year and the Palestinian Authority, which has limited governing powers in the West Bank, said it was suspending a security cooperation arrangement with Israel.
+Before Friday's shooting, at least 30 Palestinians - militants and civilians - had been killed this year and the Palestinian Authority, which has limited governing powers in the West Bank, said it was suspending a security cooperation arrangement with Israel.

 ((Dominic.J.Evans@Thomsonreuters.com, @DominicJEvans;))